Yesh48/LEOlabs/leo-core/README.md

 Crawler → Structure → Semantic → Scoring → Advisor
 ```

 Each agent reads and writes a `LeoState` object so downstream logic has access to HTML, extracted text, computed metrics, and generated suggestions.
+The architecture diagram in [`docs/architecture.md`](docs/architecture.md) illustrates how data flows between agents, storage, and surfaces.

 ## Quick Start